 Level 0 – Transport

-This level defines the basic transport mechanisms required for data transfer between systems.
-While MQTT uses TCP/IP or websockets for easy and efficient data transfer, OPC UA enables additional transport options.
-The choice of transport mechanism is left to the user depending on their needs and technical requirements.
+This level defines the basic transport mechanisms for data exchange between systems.
+MQTT relies on TCP/IP or WebSockets for simple and efficient transfer, whereas OPC UA supports additional transport options.
+The selection of the transport mechanism is left to the user, depending on specific needs and technical requirements.

 Level 1 – Protocol

-This level concerns the specific implementation and application of the communication protocol itself.
-MQTT relies on a simple publish/subscribe model that offers high flexibility and scalability, but specifies little in terms of security features and error handling.
-OPC UA, on the other hand, defines a more complex protocol that includes not only publish/subscribe, but also session management, authentication and encrypted communication.
+This level defines the specific implementation of the communication protocol.
+MQTT uses a simple publish/subscribe model that provides high flexibility and scalability but specifies little regarding security or error handling.
+OPC UA, by contrast, defines a more complex protocol that includes not only publish/subscribe but also session management, authentication, and encrypted communication.

 Level 2 – Mappings

-This level defines the specific protocol mappings.
-These determine how data is structured and transmitted within the selected communication protocol.
-While MQTT leaves this up to the user (e.g. conventions for topic namespaces), the OPC UA specification contains detailed information models that precisely define the structure of the data.
+This level defines the protocol mappings that determine how data is structured and transmitted.
+MQTT leaves this open to the user (e.g., topic namespace conventions), whereas OPC UA provides detailed information models that precisely specify data structures.

 Level 3 – Encoding

-This level defines the encoding of the data required for transmission over the network.
-This includes the choice of data format, which defines both the efficiency of the transmission and the compatibility between different systems.
-While MQTT leaves the encoding of the data to the user, OPC UA specifies encodings such as binary, XML and JSON.
-The choice of suitable encoding is left to the user depending on their needs and technical requirements.
+This level defines the data encoding required for network transmission.
+This includes the choice of format, which affects both efficiency and cross-system compatibility.
+MQTT leaves encoding decisions entirely to the user, whereas OPC UA specifies options such as binary, XML, and JSON.
+The final choice of encoding depends on the user’s needs and technical requirements.

 Level 4 – Values

-This level defines the data types for data transfer.
-A clear specification of data types is essential for the correct interpretation and use of the data by different systems.
-While MQTT leaves this to the user, OPC UA specifies 60 so-called “base types” and allows the user to add individual complex types.
+This level defines the data types used for transfer.
+Clear type specifications are essential for correct interpretation and usage across systems.
+MQTT leaves data typing to the user, whereas OPC UA defines 60 standardized “base types” and allows extensions with custom complex types.

 Level 5 – Objects

 This level defines data models and schemas, i.e. how data is organized as objects, including their attributes and methods.
-This is particularly relevant for the application logic.
-While MQTT leaves this to the user, OPC UA specifies these models for the user via so-called companion specifications.
+This is particularly relevant for application logic.
+While MQTT leaves this to the user, OPC UA provides standardized models through companion specifications.

 To summarize: MQTT is not equal to MQTT , OPC UA is not equal to OPC UA

-OPC UA: The standard was originally developed for cross-platform compatibility in order to facilitate communication across different hardware systems.
-However, due to the high number of optional and alternative specifications and the increased complexity, different parts and versions of the standard are typically implemented.
-Two OPC UA-capable systems are therefore only truly interoperable with a great deal of luck.
+OPC UA: The standard was originally developed for cross-platform compatibility to facilitate communication between systems.
+However, the numerous optional and alternative specifications, combined with the complexity of OPC UA, mean that developers and users typically implement different subsets or versions of the standard.
+As a result, two OPC UA-enabled systems are often only truly interoperable with a great deal of luck.

 5. Scalability: OPC UA vs. MQTT

 Scalability is a crucial aspect when choosing the right communication protocol.
-This is particularly true in environments in which the number of networked devices is constantly increasing.
+This is particularly true in environments in which the number of connected devices is constantly increasing.

 Conclusion